-She is a Polar Guide and has led 3 major scientific expeditions on the Arctic Ocean working with scientists to better understand the problems facing the fragile Arctic Ocean.
+Ann has led three major scientific expeditions on the Arctic Ocean working with scientists to understand better the problems facing the fragile Arctic Ocean.

-Her achievements have been recognised by many bodies including:
+Her achievements have been recognised and awarded by many, including:

 - The Guinness Book of Records

 Furthermore, Ann has earned the Freedom of Yeovil Town and has received an honorary degree from Exeter University.

 “Ann is living proof that humans really can reach new peaks.”